sajjadGG/book-python/fastapi/pydantic/types-stdlib.rst

 list and its values will be validated with the sub-type of ``Sequence`` (e.g. ``int`` in ``Sequence[int]``).

-But if you have a generator that you don’t want to be consumed, e.g. an infinite generator or a remote data loader, you can define its type with ``Iterable``:
+But if you have a generator that you don't want to be consumed, e.g. an infinite generator or a remote data loader, you can define its type with ``Iterable``:

-Warning ``Iterable`` fields only perform a simple check that the argument is iterable and won’t be consumed.
+Warning ``Iterable`` fields only perform a simple check that the argument is iterable and won't be consumed.
 No validation of their values is performed as it cannot be done without consuming the iterable.

 If you want to validate the values of an infinite generator you can create a separate model and use it while consuming the generator,